 - TSOX (Fixed income staging blotter) which routes and executes fixed income orders into Bloomberg's trading platform, so that VAMSA can quickly and efficiently manage fixed income trades.
-TSOX guarantees the best execution putting in competition local brokers and the user can select only the best price from the activity panel of Bloomberg platform. - EMSX which is used to trade equities and futures.
-EMSX is a multi-asset class trading platform that integrates Bloomberg exchange and broker data with our equity, futures, and options orders. - FXGO (FX Transactions staging blotter) which routes and executes spot and forward transactions into Bloomberg's trading platform.
+TSOX guarantees the best execution putting in competition local brokers and the user can select only the best price from the activity panel of Bloomberg platform.

+EMSX which is used to trade equities and futures.
+EMSX is a multi-asset class trading platform that integrates Bloomberg exchange and broker data with our equity, futures, and options orders.
+FXGO (FX Transactions staging blotter) which routes and executes spot and forward transactions into Bloomberg's trading platform.

 3.1.
-Equity financial instruments
+Financial instruments: equity, bonds and derivatives